grafana/mimir/docs/sources/blocks-storage/compactor.md

 ## Compaction strategy

-The compactor supports two compaction strategies, configurable via the `-compactor.compaction-strategy` flag (or its respective YAML config option):

-- `default`
-- `split-and-merge`

-### `default` compaction strategy

-The `default` compaction strategy runs the standard Prometheus TSDB compactor.
-For each tenant, the compactor sequentially compacts each group of compactable blocks.
-The compaction workload of a single tenant cannot be neither vertically scaled or horizontally scaled (when sharding is enabled).

-This strategy is suited for clusters with small tenants.

-### `split-and-merge` compaction strategy

-The `split-and-merge` compaction strategy is a more sophisticated compaction strategy that allows to both vertically and horizontally scale compaction of a single tenant:
+Mimir's `split-and-merge` compactor is a sophisticated compaction strategy that allows you to both vertically and horizontally scale compaction of a single tenant:

 - **Vertical scaling**<br />
   The setting `-compactor.compaction-concurrency` allows you to configure max number of concurrent compactions running in a single compactor replica (each compaction uses 1 CPU core).
 - **Horizontal scaling**<br />
   When [sharding](#compactor-sharding) is enabled and you run multiple compactor replicas, compaction jobs will be sharded across compactor replicas.
 Use the CLI flag `-compactor.compactor-tenant-shard-size` (or its respective YAML config option) to control how many of the available replicas to spread compaction jobs across.
 If set to 0, compaction jobs will be spread across all available replicas.

-The `split-and-merge` is designed to overcome TSDB index limitations and avoid that compacted blocks can grow indefinitely for a very large tenant (at any compaction stage).
+By design, the `split-and-merge` compactor overcomes TSDB index limitations and avoids situations where compacted blocks grow indefinitely for a very large tenant (at any compaction stage).

 This compaction strategy is a two stage process: split and merge.

-For the configured 1st level of compaction (eg. 2h), the compactor divides all source blocks into N groups.
-For each group, the compactor compacts together the blocks, but instead of returning 1 compacted block (as with the `default` strategy), it outputs N blocks, called **split** blocks.
-Each split block contains a subset of the series.
-Series are sharded across the N split blocks using a stable hashmod function.
-At the end of the split stage, the compactor will have produced `N * N` blocks with a reference to their shard in the block's `meta.json`.
+For the configured first level of compaction, for example `2h`, the compactor divides all source blocks into _N_ (`-compactor.split-groups`) groups.
+For each group, the compactor compacts together the blocks, but instead of producing single result block, it outputs _M_ (`-compactor.split-and-merge-shards`) blocks, which are called _split_ blocks.
+Each split block contains only a subset of the series belonging to given shard out of _M_ shards.
+At the end of the split stage, the compactor produces _N \* M_ blocks with a reference to their shard in the block’s `meta.json` file.

-Given the split blocks, the compactor runs the **merge** stage which compacts together all split blocks of a given shard.
-Once this stage is completed, the number of blocks will be reduced by a factor of `N`.
-Given a compaction time range, we'll have a compacted block for each shard.
+Given the split blocks, the compactor then runs the **merge** stage for each shard, which compacts together all _N_ split blocks of a given shard.
+Once this stage is completed, the number of blocks will be reduced from _N \* M_ to _M_.
+Given a compaction time range, we'll have a compacted block for each of _M_ shards.

 The merge stage is then run for subsequent compaction time ranges (eg. 12h, 24h), compacting together blocks belonging to the same shard (_not shown in the picture below_).